CGJennings/se3docs/docs/dm-walkthrough.md

 diy.portraitKey = "servitor";
 ```

 The first line sets the version for this component to 2.
 This is used to ensure that [new versions of the script can still open files saved from a previous version of the script](dm-compatibility.md).
+The `diy` variable, which is an argument passed to our function, is an [object](assets/javadoc/ca/cgjennings/apps/arkham/diy/DIY.html) that represents the particular Servitor instance that the script is controlling at a given moment.

 The second line sets an optional hint for the user; if a user tries to load a Servitor but they don't have the right plug-in installed, this can be used to used to suggest which plug-in to install.